Cloud-Awesome/style-guide/docs/articles/platforms-and-applications/power-portal/config-naming-conventions.md

 # Naming conventions

+> [!NOTE]
-Just initial ideas so that there is some consistency.
+> Just initial ideas so that there is some consistency.
 Very much open to change as they are road tested

+With the possible exception of Web Roles, assume PascalCase without spaces for all.

 ## Web pages

 > {TopLevelArea}/{PageSubject}

-Pascal Case (without spaces)

 e.g.
 - BulkyWaste/StartHere